smnorris/bcfishpass/README.md

 Once the database is created, load requirements `fwapg` and `bcfishobs` as per instructions in the respective projects.

+With `fwapg` and `bcfishobs` loaded to your database, set up the `bcfishpass` schema/tables/functions:

+    cd db; ./setup.sh

 ## Usage

-Once you have `fwapg` and `bcfishobs` loaded to your database, `bcfishpass` processing is controlled by the `Makefile`.

-To run all models (access, linear habitat, lateral habitat):
+To build all models:

     make

 Note that it is possible (and often preferred) to build components of the modelling separately.
-Refer to the various README files in the folders within the `model` folder for more info.
+Refer to the various README files in the subfolders within the `model` folder for more info.